 \subsection{Scoring Quality}

-Figures \ref{fig:scored_hypo} - \ref{fig:scored_all} elaborates on the residuals of the scores.
-Overall, GPT-4 with zero-shot rubrics performed the best among all models, and Llama3.1-70B followed closely after.
-The tuned HHEM-extrinsic model also shows high accuracy with a slight flaw in scoring sentence-level JsonTG dataset.
+Figures \ref{fig:scored_hypo} - \ref{fig:scored_all} elaborate on the residuals of the scores.
+Overall, GPT-4 with zero-shot rubrics performed the best among all models, and Llama3.1-70B followed closely thereafter.
+The tuned HHEM-extrinsic model also shows high accuracy with a slight flaw in scoring the sentence-level JsonTG dataset.
 A slight performance drop can be observed transitioning from the gold hypothesis (\ref{fig:scored_hypo}) to its sentence level (\ref{fig:scored_sent}).
 GPT-4 scored 6.8\% out of 1393 gold sentences to "1-highly unfaithful", which was mainly due to incomplete information in individual sentences.
 As a result, several unfaithful occurrences were assigned reason 1 in Table \ref{tab:llm_failed_reason}.
-Furthermore, JsonTG reference seems to be consistently challenging to all models across all tasks.
-After inspecting the LLM provided reasoning, we found that this is because our adjective verification rubrics to capture "adjectives without any basis" contradicts the JsonTG generation task which allows LLMs to come up with expressive adjectives.
+Furthermore, JsonTG reference seems to be consistently challenging for all models across all tasks.
+After inspecting the LLM provided reasoning, we found that this is because our adjective verification rubrics to capture "adjectives without any basis" contradict the JsonTG generation task, which allows LLMs to come up with expressive adjectives.
 For posterity, it is best to adapt the rubrics to a per-use case basis for better accuracy.

-LLMs with fewer parameters such as Llama3.1-8B and Claude3-Haiku seem to struggle to understand the rubrics.
-Llama3.1-8B tends to be overly strict in that it scored all tasks to "3-slightly unfaithful" and below, indicating the hypothesis is unfaithful.
+LLMs with fewer parameters, such as Llama3.1-8B and Claude3-Haiku, seem to struggle to understand the rubrics.
+Llama3.1-8B tends to be overly strict in that it scored all tasks at "3-slightly unfaithful" and below, indicating the hypothesis is unfaithful.
 This seems to be a result of Llama3.1-8B's following the instructions too literally.
 In addition, Llama3.1-8B seems to have confused "factual consistency" with "granularity".
-The example LLM reasoning can be found on row 2 and 3 in Table \ref{tab:llm_failed_reason}.
+The example LLM reasoning can be found in rows 2 and 3 in Table \ref{tab:llm_failed_reason}.
 In contrast, Haiku tends to be extremely lenient.
 It failed consistently on both hallucination tasks while scoring almost perfectly on the gold hypothesis.
-It appears that Haiku was able to capture the key information in the hypothesis, but could not make the association to the contradictory part in the reference.
-Row 4 in Table \ref{tab:llm_failed_reason} illustrated an example where Haiku incorrectly scored an intrinsic hypothesis to "5-highly faithful".
+It appears that Haiku was able to capture the key information in the hypothesis but could not make the association to the contradictory part in the reference.
+Row 4 in Table \ref{tab:llm_failed_reason} illustrated an example in which Haiku incorrectly scored an intrinsic hypothesis as "5-highly faithful".